riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 <p align="center" style="font-size: 0.8em"><a href="#Top" class="backnavigation">To page top</a> &mdash; <a href="#TWG-SIG" class="backnavigation">To TWGs, SIGs, and HCs</a></p>

+### Automotive SIG

+The Automotive SIG provides a global forum for technical and strategic input to enable or accelerate the adoption of RISC-V-related technology in the automotive industry, specifically for in-vehicle compute.

+<p align="center" style="font-size: 0.8em"><a href="#Top" class="backnavigation">To page top</a> &mdash; <a href="#TWG-SIG" class="backnavigation">To TWGs, SIGs, and HCs</a></p>

 {% include jumboboxend.html %}